 With an undergraduate enrollment of over 35,000, spanning over 2,000 acres, UF is huge.
 That massive size means that students should find a way to make this university feel a bit smaller.
-Some students will choose to rush a sorority or fraternity (see sorority blog here and fraternity blog here) but others will not find Greek life their cup of tea.
+Some students will choose to rush a sorority or fraternity (see sorority and fraternity blog) but others will not find Greek life their cup of tea.
 No worries; there are many other possible ways to get involved on campus.

-Now that we’ve established the benefits of being involved in something other than a happy hour; the question is where he/she finds the right club or organization.
-Firstly, encourage your son/daughter to explore and not settle on the first club he/she visits.
-If after a few meetings he/she realizes that this is not where his/her passion lies; he/she should move on…and try another.
+Now that we’ve established the benefits of being involved in something other than a happy hour; the question is where they find the right club or organization.
+Firstly, encourage your student to explore and not settle on the first club they visit.
+If after a few meetings they realize that this is not where their passion lies; they should move on…and try another.
 I say go with an open mind and try everything once.
 Both of my daughters were involved with Her Campus, an online blog for collegiate women.
 They met other like-minded women and got experience in their area of interest.

 My older daughter held a Director position with Gator Growl and credits her experience in that role helping her land a job right out of college (of course, the fact that some of the hiring personnel were Gators too did not hurt).
 They were both also involved with Dance Marathon.

 Holding a position with some of the organizations requires an application.
 They did not always get selected for a position; however, they did continue to attend the events and get involved at a lower level as a way to meet the student directors and perhaps get their feet in the door.